Joseph Hamrock has been NiSource President and Chief Executive Officer since July 1, 2015, and was also elected to the NiSource Board of Directors.

 Hamrock received a bachelor's degree in electrical engineering from Youngstown State University and a master's degree in business administration from the Massachusetts Institute of Technology, where he was a Sloan fellow.

-Donald Brown is executive vice president, chief financial officer (CFO) and treasurer of NiSource Inc. He is responsible for the company’s corporate finance, treasury, accounting, tax, investor relations, financial planning, and corporate planning functions.
+Donald E. Brown is executive vice president and chief financial officer (CFO).
+He is responsible for the company’s corporate finance, accounting, tax, investor relations, financial planning, and corporate planning functions.

 Brown joined NiSource in April 2015 as an executive vice president in the finance department, and became CFO upon the separation of Columbia Pipeline Group from NiSource on July 1, 2015.